PointmanDev/CalendarTiler/README.md

 An algorithm for aesthetically displaying appointments/events on a calendar, currently implemented in JS (more languages to come).

 # Why?
 At work (https://fieldnimble.com/) we needed a way to display the calendars of many users all at once and have the appointments/visits/events/what-have-you in a clean aesthetically pleasing way.
-So I designed this algorithm and implemented it in JS (my desk was covered in scratch pad paper with little boxes drawn all over them for about 2 weeks, fun times).
+So I designed this algorithm and then implemented it in JS.
+It's gone through several iterations and eventually ended up the way it is now because it is both space efficient and aesthetically pleasing.

+# Usage
+Please consult the example files to see the full process in action and to how it could be used from start to finish.

+There's only one public facing function, `window.calendarTiler.tileAppointments`, it can be called with two parameters
+* `appointments` (REQUIRED) which is an array of appointments that need to be tiled they need to include 2 properties in order to be tiled
+    1. `<START_VALUE>` a number specifying the start of the appointment
+    2. `<END_VALUE>` (or `<DURATION_VALUE>`) a number  specifying the end of the appointment (or the duration of the appointment)
+* `tileParameters` (OPTIONAL) which is an object that has 3 properties
+    1. `start` a string (Default Value: `"start"`) which specifies the property `<START_VALUE>` for each appointment (e.g. `"start"`, `"startTime"`, `"startingTime"`, etc.)
+    2. `delineator` a string (Default Value: `"end"`) which specifies the property `<END_VALUE>` (or `<DURATION_VALUE>`) for each appointment (e.g. `"end"`, `"endTime"`, `"endingTime"`, `"duration"`, `"appointmentLength"` etc.)
+    3. `usesDuration` a Boolean (Default Value: `false`) which specifies that the `delineator` represents a durational unit as opposed to a time unit.

+The output is a single object with 5 properties
+* `appointments` an array containing the input appointments sorted into a new array by `start` ascending and `end` descending.
+* `x` an array of the x-coordinates for where each appointment should be placed on the x-axis
+* `dx` an array of the widths for how wide each appointment should be on the x-axis
+* `y` an array of the y-coordinates for where each appointment should be placed on the y-axis (note these are just the `start` values of each appointment)
+* `dy` an array of the heights for how tall each appointment should be on the y-axis (note these are just `end` - `start` or `duration` for each appointment)

+Please note that the `x` and `dx` values are normalized between 0 and 1 while the `y` and `dy` keep the units of the input appointments.

+# Input Examples
+* Using default `tileParameters`
+    1. `appointments = [{ start: 0, end: 12 }, { start: 4.5, end: 6.75 }, { start: 13.25, end: 19.5 }]`
+* Passing `tileParameters`
+    1. `appointments = [{ wEirDsTart: 7.5, ohADuration: 21.25 }, { wEirDsTart: 14.25, ohADuration: 16.75 }, { wEirDsTart: 22, ohADuration: 23.75 }]`
+    2. `tileParameters = { start: "wEirDsTart", delineator: "ohADuration", usesDuration: true }`

-# How?
+# The Algorithm
 The algorithm works by accepting an array of appointments `A` as an input, where each appointment `a` has a start value `s_a` and an end value `e_a`.
 In principal `s_a` and `e_a` can be any real valued numbers with `s_a < e_a` (however `0 < s_a < e_a <= 24` is a typical use case).

 The goal of the algorithm is to produce a array `Tiling_A` which for each appointment `a` in `A` contains a 4-dimensional vector `tile_a = (s_a, e_a, x_a, w_a)` where